janobrist/janobrist.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a Master student in Robotics, System and Control at ETH Zurich.
-I am currently working on my Master thesis at the Computation Robotics Lab under the supervision of [Prof. Stelian Coros](https://crl.ethz.ch/people/coros/index.html) on deformable object manipulation in robotics.
+I am a Master's student in Robotics, Systems, and Control at ETH Zurich.
+Currently, I am conducting my Master’s thesis research at the Computational Robotics Lab, supervised by [Prof. Stelian Coros](https://crl.ethz.ch/people/coros/index.html).
+My project aims on advancing robotic manipulation of deformable objects through the development of a comprehensive dataset that captures how various soft objects respond to robotic interaction.
+If you have any questions or would like to learn more about my research, please feel free to reach out via email.